 It’s no secret to anyone who has been reading Kat Treats with any regularity that I love to use apples in cooking and baking.
 This blog has featured Quick Apple Coffee Cake, Slow-Cooker Maple Apple Oatmeal, and, perhaps the best of the three, An Apple Cake for Rita.
 While apples are one of my favorite fruits to eat fresh, they also make an incredibly versatile ingredient for different recipes.
-Once fall hits, I am always looking for new and different recipes to try or favorite ones to make again.
+You may have already seen my roundup of savory apple recipes.
+But I am always looking for new and different recipes to try or favorite ones to make again.

 Pinterest has helped me and the other MyUntangledLife bloggers to start an expansive collection of apple recipes.
 You can check it out here.
 If you aren’t on Pinterest, this post highlights a few of my favorites.